You can't buy Zero Trust

 You built it.

-Architectuur & Strategie
+Archtectuur & Strategie

 Producten helpen.

-— Maar alleen als je eerst de principes adopteert en consequent doorvoert.
+— Maar alleen als je eerst de principes adopteert en consequent doorvoert

 Iedereen heeft het over Zero Trust.
 Leveranciers beloven het in een product of dienst.
 Maar Zero Trust is in de kern geen tool; het is een architectuurkeuze en een manier van ontwerpen.
 Tooling kan helpen—sterk zelfs—maar pas nadat je de principes hebt omgezet naar samenhang: wat je beschermt, hoe toegang wordt besloten, waar je handhaaft en hoe je het meet.